 Richard is a postgraduate from the University of Sheffield with an MSc in Sport and Recreation Management.
 He specialises in the evaluation of major events relative to their economic and broader impacts.
 He also manages much of SIRC's fieldwork and primary data collection.

-- World Snooker
+- World Snooker (7 editions)

-- London Marathon
+- London Marathon (3 editions)

-- Tour de France 2007
+- Tour de France Grand Départ

-- The Open
+- The Open (10 editions)

 - ATP World Tour Finals